Fujiwara16/Mailing-seg-script/README.md

 3. Enable Gmail API
 4. Create OAuth 2.0 credentials (Desktop application)
 5. Download `credentials.json` to project root
+6. Alternatively, you can use the `credentials.json` file provided in the project root and mail me your gmail account to get added to the test list.

 ### **3. Required Files**
 - `credentials.json` - Gmail API credentials